 Maths Methods, two words that send chills down the spines of VCE students - but it doesn’t need to be that way.
-Don’t get me wrong, Maths Methods is a very intense subject across units 1 through to 4 but there are strategies to make Maths Methods more manageable and set yourself up for success.
+Don’t get me wrong, Maths Methods is a very intense subject across units 1 through 4 but there are strategies to make Maths Methods more manageable and set yourself up for success.
 Methods is a stressful subject and can easily make you lose your cool.
 It's important to stay calm and use your time to set yourself up well from the start of unit 1 until the end of year exams in year 12.
+Getting the highest score possible in Methods is a great way to also ensure you receive some of the bonus points from subject scaling!

 Preparation and Consistency are key

-In Maths Methods 3 and 4 your SACs make up 34% of your contribution to your study score, with 17% from both unit 3 and 4 respectively, preparing for your SACs and doing well in them can not only give you a strong contribution to your study score but it can also give you a boost come exam time.
+In Maths Methods 3 and 4 your SACs make up 34% of your contribution to your study score, with 17% from both units 3 and 4 respectively, preparing for your SACs and doing well in them can not only give you a strong contribution to your study score but it can also give you a boost come exam time.
+Here are the types of Maths methods exam questions you may encounter.

 Make your reference book as you go